nhsconnect/ITK-FHIR-Digital-Medicines/pages/engage/engage_julie_jones_imms.md

 ## Example Instance of Scenario ##

-{% include note.html content="These examples have not been clinially assured against Digital Medicines use cases.<br/>Examples are illustrative only." %}
+{% include note.html content="These examples have not been clinically assured against Digital Medicines use cases.<br/>Examples are illustrative only." %}

 ```
 <!--<xml>-->